 Albany Wind Farm

-Only 12 kilometres from Albany, this area is home to 18 giant wind turbines that produce nearly 80 per cent of Albany’s energy needs.
+Albany Wind Farm is another must-see location, home to 18 giant wind turbines that produce nearly 80 per cent of Albany’s energy needs.

-Park your vehicle at the car pack located at the beginning of the boardwalk path and head out to the wooden trail.
-While walking the trail look out for signage along the way describing the benefits and history of the wind farming.
-Then head down the stairs to The Sand Patch Coastal Platform to experience all the natural beauty of Albany this area has to offer.
-The platform offers visitors a coastal viewpoint that would otherwise be desolate.
+Park your vehicle at the car park, before heading along the boardwalk to the wooden trail.
+While you walk, look out for signage describing the benefits and history of the wind farming.
+Then head down the stairs to The Sand Patch Coastal Platform to take in all the natural beauty this area has to offer.

 The wind farm is also a fantastic site to spot whales between the months of May and October.
 And for amazing photos, visit this area in the evening to catch cotton candy skies at sunset.